Constipation in Dogs

 What is constipation?

 Constipation is infrequent or difficult passage of stool or feces and is typically a temporary condition.
-Many constipated dogs will experience straining or pain when attempting to defecate.
+Feces accumulate in the colon (large intestine).
+Many constipated dogs experience straining or pain when attempting to defecate.
 Obstipation, a severe form of constipation, is often associated with a serious, permanent, or irreversible medical condition.

-Since one of the major functions of the colon is water absorption, sometimes the retained stool becomes hard and dry, which makes passing it even more difficult.
+One of the major functions of the colon is water absorption, so sometimes the retained stool becomes hard and dry, which makes passing it even more difficult.
 In some cases, dogs may become dehydrated.
-Some constipated dogs may pass small amounts of liquid feces or blood due to their excessive straining.
-Sometimes, the liquid feces are mistaken for diarrhea, but actually, when the dog strains, a small amount of liquid fecal material is able to squeeze around the hard fecal mass.
+Some constipated dogs pass small amounts of liquid feces or blood due to their excessive straining.
+Sometimes, the liquid feces are mistaken for diarrhea, but in fact it’s a small amount of liquid fecal material that squeezes around the hard fecal mass.

 What causes constipation?

 There are many potential causes of constipation in dogs.
-The most common cause is ingestion of irritating or indigestible substances.
-Dogs with long hair or those that lick or groom themselves excessively are also at risk for becoming constipated.
+The most common cause of constipation is eating irritating or indigestible substances, such as plant matter or bones.
+Dogs with long hair or those that lick or groom themselves excessively are also at risk of becoming constipated.

 Other common causes of constipation in dogs include:

-• fear, anxiety, and other behavioral conditions that alter passage of normal bowel movements
+• Fear, anxiety, and other behavioral conditions that alter the passage of normal bowel movements

-• painful conditions, such as osteoarthritis that make it uncomfortable to pass stool
+• Painful conditions that make it uncomfortable to pass stool (e.g., osteoarthritis)

 How is constipation diagnosed?